 Traditional surround sound takes advantage of multiple speakers placed across the room from each other to send audio to the listener’s ears at different angles.
 This is a simple yet effective solution to simulate real-life sound.

-Though there are cases when headsets may be preferred over traditional speakers.
+However, there are cases when headsets may be preferred over traditional speakers.
 Headsets are great at isolating the listener and keeping ambient noise out.
-Though when trying to replicate true surround sound, headsets have a unique challenge to overcome, space.
+When trying to replicate true surround sound, headsets have a unique challenge to overcome, space.

 Where traditional surround sound systems have an entire room to fit speakers, headsets must squeeze multiple speakers right next to the user’s ears.
 This mechanical complexity is the main reason why true surround sound headsets are more expensive than their virtual counterparts.